ThrillStays

 The Perfect Wilderness Campsite

-- Flat ground: Look for naturally flat areas.
-Avoid setting up on slopes, depressions that could collect water, or high points exposed to wind.
+1. Flat ground: Look for naturally flat areas.
+Avoid slopes, depressions that collect water, or high points exposed to wind.

-- Dry ground: Avoid areas with standing water, lush grass (which indicates soggy soil), or dried stream beds (flash flood risk).
+5. Dry ground: Avoid areas with standing water, lush grass (indicating soggy soil), or dried stream beds (flash flood risk).

 Leave No Trace Principles